ljk5403/OneThirdWindows/README.md

 Shortcuts to move windows to the one third or two thirds of the screen for KDE.

-Special thanks: this litte work is inspired by [UltrawideWindows](https://github.com/lucmos/UltrawideWindows) and reuse some of its code.
+Special thanks: this little work is inspired by [UltrawideWindows](https://github.com/lucmos/UltrawideWindows) and reuses some of its code.

 # Installation